 The Willsons live in Manchester, England and are planting a church in the neighborhood of Chorlton.

 Winston and Brenda-Lee Miller: Church Plant in Lauderhill, Florida: Grace Life Church

 The Millers live in Lauderhill, Florida and are planting a church in that community.
 The aim is to launch Sunday morning gatherings in 2020.

 We have had a long history of being a greenhouse for Gospel-centered pastors, ministry workers, and missionaries as a local church.
 Our alumni are ministering in dozens of cities, states, and countries around the globe.

-One of the unique stewardships of being a local church near a major seminary is loving those ministry minded persons and households well.
-Several years ago we created our Pastoral Internship program to formalize multiple ministry tracks.
-There are many challenges to getting good people educated, trained, and experienced launched into new ministry contexts.
+One of the unique stewardships of being a local church near a major seminary is loving those ministry-minded persons and households well.
+We created our Ministry Internship program to formalize multiple ministry tracks.
+There are many challenges to getting good people educated, trained, experienced, and launched into new ministry contexts.
 We have designed a program to help navigate these realities.